MuhammadSulaiman001/opengl-lab/docs/Tech Tips.md

     - Output Directory: `$(ProjectDir)$(Platform)\$(Configuration)`
     - Temp Directory: `$(ProjectDir)$(Platform)\$(Configuration)\Temp`

-## Coding

-- Don't just put .cpp, .h, etc.. files at project root, keep things organized as much as possible (check projects in this repo as an example),
-- Clean code principles and best practices:
-    - DRY
-    - KISS
-    - SOLID
-    - YAGNI
-    - etc...

-## Package manager

-- We won't use [vcpkg](https://vcpkg.io/) during this course, in order to make sure all dependencies are bundled within the project(s) (under git supervision),
-- Anyway, triggering package managers (like vcpkg) to install project dependencies on any machine is possible, but out of the scope of this course.

 ## Consuming libraries

 Libaries can be found in different flavors, the common ones are: